benjamin-heasly/MagicInputParser/README.md

 So, we have to type the name of each input five times!
 Or, we can type each name three times but let the parser's `Results` field invade the rest of the code.
 That's not a nice choice.

 # Features
-The `MagicInputParser` extends the stock `inputParser` class to make it more fun to use and easier to integrate with existing projects.
+The `MagicInputParser` extends the stock `inputParser` class to make it more fun to use and less invasive to existing code.

 Here are some code examples.